open-ephys/gui-docs/source/User-Manual/Plugins/CNN-Ripple.rst

 The plugin editor allows the user to set the following parameters:

+- **CNN Input:** The input channels to use for ripple detection (exactly 8 channels must be selected).

-- **File:** Opens up a dialog for selecting the CNN model :code:`.pb`` file.
+- **Load Model:** Opens up a dialog for selecting the CNN model :code:`.pb`` file.
 A file optimized for detecting ripples on 8 input channels is available `here <https://github.com/open-ephys-plugins/cnn-ripple/tree/master/model>`__.

 - **Pulse duration:** Duration (in milliseconds) of the TTL pulse sent when a ripple is detected.